 Drills that mimic game situations can prepare athletes for the demands of their sport and reduce injury risks.

-5. Use of Protective Gear
+5. Use Of Protective Gear

 Braces or supportive footwear can provide additional stability in high-risk sports.